mattias-fjellstrom/tfc-create-workspace/README.md

 - This action should be preceded by the [mattias-fjellstrom/tfe-setup] action to configure required environment variables.
 See the sample below.
 - The action only supports authenticating to Terraform Cloud using an API token, read the [Terraform Cloud documentation](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens) about tokens.
 - Currently an GitHub App installation in your repository is required for this action, read the [Terraform Cloud documentation](https://developer.hashicorp.com/terraform/cloud-docs/vcs/github-app) on how to create one.
+The GitHub App must be installed in the same GitHub organization where you use this action.
 - You can specify which repository directory your workspace is connected to in the `directory` property.
 The default value is the root of the repository.
 - You can specify which branch the workspace should create infrastructure from using the `branch` property.
 The default is the repository default branch (e.g. `main`).

 ## Sample workflow

 Below is a full sample workflow that sets up a new workspace in Terraform Cloud when a pull-request is opened, and deletes the workspace once the pull-request is closed.
+If the pull request is opened for a branch named `feature-1` the resulting workspace will be named `my-workspace-feature-1` in this sample.

 ```yaml
 name: Terraform Cloud workspaces for pull-requests